 - Pregnant women

-- People with weakened immune systems (such as patients living with cancer or HIV/AIDS) and
+- People with weakened immune systems (e.g. patients living with cancer or HIV/AIDS)

-- People suffering from severe chronic illness (such as heart, lung or kidney disease and diabetes).
+- People suffering from severe chronic illness (e.g. heart, lung/ kidney disease, diabetes)

-What do I need to do if I visit an area of Chikungunya transmission?
+What do I need to do if I visit an area with Chikungunya?

-Reducing your risk of Chikungunya fever involves reducing your risk of being bitten by mosquitoes.
-Pregnant women, immuno-deprived people and people suffering from a severe chronic illness should consult their physicians prior to the travel in order to assess their risk and get recommendations on personal preventive measures.
+Travellers to affected areas are advised to prevent mosquito bites.
+Pregnant women, immunosuppressed people and people suffering from a severe chronic illness should consult their physicians prior to the travel in order to assess their risk and get recommendations on personal preventive measures.

-All travellers to the countries where Chikungunya Fever is occurring should take the following preventive measures to minimise the exposure to mosquito bites while in the areas:
+All travellers to countries where Chikungunya occurs should take the following steps to prevent mosquito bites:

 - Mosquito repellent based on a 30% DEET concentration is recommended.
-Before using repellents, pregnant women and children under the age of 12 years should consult a physician or pharmacist.
-For newborn children under three months, repellents are not recommended; instead, insecticide-treated bed nets and protective clothing should be used.
+Pregnant women and children under the age of 12 years should consult a physician or pharmacist before use.

 Where can I go for further information?